 The downtown area is home to a wide range of shopping and restaurants that feature diverse foods from around the globe.
-The galleries and theater scene of Excelsior bring a culture flavor to the community that most small towns only dream about.
+The galleries and theater scene of Excelsior brings a cultural flavor to the community that most small towns only dream about.

 Robbinsdale is a modest community on the northwest edge of Minneapolis.
 And its allure just might be its humbleness.

 While its houses aren’t enormous with sprawling front yards, the neighborhoods and community involvement are a premium to any resident.

 Wonderful restaurants such as Trevail and La Cucina di Nonna Rosa offer wonderful gathering spots for social life, and Whiz Bang Days in July always make for a great time.